operator-framework/operator-lifecycle-manager/Documentation/install/install.md

 ## Prereqs

  - Kubernetes 1.8 Cluster
+   - 1.7 will work, but CRs will not be validated against the schema in the corresponding CRD
  - Kubectl configured to talk to it

 ## Install ALM Types

 ### Install AppType